Here is our guide on the first signs of spring look out for in the British countryside.

 Big, bright and fluttering in a woodland ride or garden near you, these dairy-yellow insects are the whole reason butterflies have butter in their names.
 They are among the first insects on the wing and can be seen on warm days in March.

-10. The first swallow
+The arrival of the first swallow

 Swooping, fork-tailed in pursuit of the year’s first insect life, this African visitor arrives in April hunting for the year’s first tasty insects and generously remains with us until September.
 It’s impossible not to smile when you see your first swallow.

 Swallow, Hirundo rustica, single bird in flight against blue sky

 Look out for the flash of red on its throat, its white underparts and the long tail streamers that distinguish it from its close cousins the swift, house martin and sand martin.